networkx/networkx/benchmarks/README.md

 ```

 The `--bench` flag can be used to limit a run to a subset of benchmarks.
-For example, the following will only run the algorith benchmarks for performance
+For example, the following will only run the algorithm benchmarks for performance
 comparison between two commits:

 ```